diakel/GIS_Classification/README.md

 Built together with Milana Ivanova

-RandomForestClassifier that determines rock lithology and stratigraphy based on a private dataset (not publicly available).
+RandomForestClassifier that determines rock lithology and stratigraphy based on the dataset given by the organizers on Kaggle.
 Developed for the hackathon: https://www.kaggle.com/competitions/gis-classification